 - Add in asparagus, pour in teriyaki sauce and toss everything to evenly coat.

 This would also be delicious with broccoli in place of the asparagus (you’ll just need a little more oil when sautéing), I’ll be trying that out next.
 Snow peas would be another great choice, as would bell peppers and matchstick carrots.

 Do I Use Raw or Pre-Cooked Shrimp for This Recipe?

-You want to use raw, fresh shrimp in this recipe.
+You want to use raw (thawed if frozen) shrimp in this recipe.
 If you use the pre-cooked frozen shrimp that comes in bags, you’ll wind up cooking the shrimp twice and the texture of this dish will be off.